runbloom/bloom.sh/Linux/fastfetch/README.md

 Then copy and paste my .jsonc file for fastfetch

-⚠️ Don't forget the change the file paths to your!!
+⚠️ Don't forget the change the file paths to yours!!

 <br>
 <br>